Geometric Shapes and Patterns

 Geometric themes are hugely popular in book design, and for good reason.
 You can make a geometric theme for a book, but not be tied to it.
 It allows books to have abstract designs that don’t necessarily reflect their content.

-Geometric designs can be used to create human forms that can be simple or complex.
-Some of the shapes in this design include triangles, circles and rectangles.
+These designs can be used to create human forms that can be simple or complex.
+Some of the shapes in this design include triangles, circles, and rectangles.

-Even if the human form might seem something that’s completely abstract when it’s created with geometric design, its appearance is still very familiar.
+Even if the human form might seem something that’s completely abstract when it’s created with geometric patterns, its appearance is still very familiar.

 In this instance, we see circles making a rippling effect on the surface water.
-The paper boat is also created using geometric design.
+The paper boat is also created using such design.